Schneefl0cke/Template.Altis/README.txt

 ----------------------------------------------

 ------------------ Carrier ----------------------
-To use Respawn on a Carrier like the Nimitz or the Freedom, outcomment the respawn line in the init.sqf.
+To use Respawn on a Carrier like the Nimitz or the Freedom, place an object called respawn_helper/respawn_helper_east/respawn_helper_independent
 ----------------------------------------------

 ------------------ TODOS ----------------------